Lincoln Trust Company (St Louis, MO)

 Article Text

-BANK DEPOSITORS IN PANIC Three St. Louis Trust Companies Besieged by Clamoring Crowds for Savings.
-St. Louis, Oct.
-28.-From shortly before I o'clock yesterday until the closing hour, 3 o'clock, runs were made on the savings departments of three banks of St. Louis, and at the same time more than the ordinary amount of withdrawals by savings depositors were noticeable in the other banking institutions.
-The run, so far as it can be traced, was started by a disquieting rumor from the outside that seemed to strike St. Louis shortly after noon to the effect that the savings institutions here were unsound.
-With R. rush the corridors of the Lincoln Trust company. the Mercantile Trust company and the Mississippi Valley Trust company were filled with men and women, all eager to withdraw their money.
-It is stated that the rumor that started the runs came from Chicago and was to the effect that two directors of the Mississippi Valley Trust company had recently endeavored to negotiate a loan of $2,000,000 in that city and had been refused.
-Yesterday this rumor was pronounced an absolute canard by the directors concerned.
-As soon as the runs started all business was laid aside and every facility was afforded for the prompt payment of depositors.
-The clause which gives the bank the privilege of withholding payment until 60 days after notification was waived and amounts were paid rapidly, regardless of their size."
-There was no disorder manifested and in many cases depositors decided not to withdraw their accounts after conversing with the officials.
-Before 3 o'clock the Incipient run had ceased.
-Presidents of the different national banks assembled during the afternoon and issued a statement, in which they announced that the bank of St. Louis are all perfectly solvent and amply able to liquidate all demands.
-All the banks closel at 3 o'clock, the usual closing hour. and announcement was made that they would open today at the usual hour, 10 e'clock, and will meet all demands made.
+FALSE REPORTS START RUNS ST. LOUIS BANKS and ate U 28. -For three ere made on the savings its of three banks of St. Louis he same time more than the vary amount of withdrawals by mgs depositors were noticeable in he other banking institutions.
+The run, so far as it can be traced, was started by a disquieting rumor from the outside that seemed to strike St. Louis to the effect that the savings institutions were unsound.
+With a rush the corridors of the Lincoln Trust Company and the Mississippi Valley Trust Company were filled with men and women, all eager to withdraw their money.
+The scene in any one bank was duplicated in the other two.
+A line of people with bank books in their hands and faces eagerly scanning the little barred windows of the bank tellers stretched out into the street and intermingled were policemen and bank officials counseling calmness and giving assurances of solvency.
+It is stated that the rumor that started the run came from Chicago and was to the effect that two directors of the Mississippi Valley Trust Company had recently endeavored to negotiate a loan of $2,000,000 in that city and had been refused.
+This rumor was pronounced an absolute canard by the directors concerned.
+Presidents of the different national banks assembled during the afternoon and issued a statement in which they announced that the banks of St. Louis are all perfectly solvent and amply able to liquidate all demands

 Article from The Birmingham Age-Herald, October 29, 1903